 The Dragonbrand cutting across Ascalon is a smaller example.
 A long stretch of land was turned into crystal when Kralkatorrik simply flew over it and all lifeforms in it became Branded.

 Moral Myopia: Many charr are quick to condemn the humans as cowards for using the Horn of King Doric to rain sorcery down on them as they invaded Ascalon.
 They of course also sing praises for the Searing, which not only more or less did the same thing, but was the work of the now vilified Flame Legion.

 Multiple Choice Past: A character's past and personality are determined by a multiple-choice survey.
-The earlier chapters of the story-missions are also heavily affected by this.
+The first 2 chapters of the personal story are almost entirely determined by this.

 Mushroom Samba: The "At the Roots" quest, which you get by working with the Order of Whispers as a Sylvari.
 Over its course, the Player Character drinks some spiked ale and starts to hallucinate.
 He or she then must fight off ghostly wargs and oozes that only he or she can see, while buildings randomly catch on fire and NPCs turn into moa birds.

 The Musketeer: Warriors, rangers, thieves and mesmers are all equally proficient at range and close-up.